ivov/nodemaker/README.md

 ### Notes

 - All output files are generated in the `/output` dir.
 Same-name files are overwritten.
+- In "simple" node generation, the output node contains its resources in a single file.
+In "complex" node generation, the output node has its resources in separate `*Description.ts` files.
 - When node files are placed in the n8n repo, `output/package.json` will overwrite `/packages/nodes-base/package.json`.
 - The `package.json` used for file generation is retrieved at runtime from the official repo.
 - No credential file will be generated if `metaParameters.auth` is an empty string.